~ Roman Monographs ~ Fountains · part II · Small Fountains PAGE 4 |

 Only some of them are shown above, but all of them are featured in The 22 Rioni section, in the page dedicated to the relevant district.

-| They both draw water from the Acqua Pia-Marcia aqueduct, whose reopening Pius IX, the last "pope king", had sponsored and given his name.
-Before the two district fountains were made, smaller outputs provided Borgo with the same water; among the surviving ones is the small fountain standing halfway along Borgo Pio. ← Fountain of the Cannon-balls Fountain of the Acqua Pia-Marcia → |
+Both fountains draw water from the Acqua Pia-Marcia aqueduct; its making had been sponsored by Pius IX, the last 'pope king', after whom it had been named.
+Before the district fountains were built, an earlier small output already provided Borgo with water from the same aqueduct; it stands halfway along Borgo Pio (right). ← Fountain of the Cannon-balls Fountain of the Acqua Pia-Marcia → |

 the fountain in Borgo district drawing Trevi water (1898) |

-Furthermore, in the same Borgo district another small output was opened in the 1800s; this one though is connected to the ancient aqueduct once called Aqua Virgo, known today as Trevi water, whose taste is reputed better than the water drawn from the Acqua Pia-Marcia.
-It once stood by the no longer existing Porta Angelica (read more about this gate in The"Popes' Walls, part I, page 1).
-When the gate was demolished the fountain was moved to the nearby piazza delle Vaschette, where it had to be set below the ground level of the square, as the long distance from the main course of the Aqua Virgo aqueduct (see Aqueducts, page 2) would have not reached this spot with sufficient pressure, had the output not been lowered this much. |
+In the same district, the small fountain of the Acqua Angelica (as its inscription says), built in 1898, was connected to the Acqua Vergine aqueduct; it once stood by the church of Santa Maria delle Grazie, next to the no longer extant Porta Angelica (read more about this gate in The Walls of the Popes, part I, page 1).
+In 1939, when also the church was taken down, the fountain was moved to the nearby piazza delle Vaschette, where it had to be set below the ground level of the square, as due to the long distance from the main course of the aqueduct (see Aqueducts, page 2), the water reaches this spot with a rather low pressure, insufficient for a fountain at street level. |

-| Three more small fountains are worthy of being mentioned, because of their design that makes them look older than their real age. |
+Three more small fountains are worthy of being mentioned, because of their design that makes them look older than their real age.
+One in via Paolina features a cherub, in a Renaissance-like fashion despite being dated 1930 (actually, 'Year VIII' of the fascist regime).
+It is reached by the Acqua Pia-Marcia. |

 (← left) small fountain in via di Monte Brianzo with a bear's head (above ↑) small fountain by the oak of Torquato Tasso →